liquid-collective/liquid-collective-protocol/natspec/interfaces/IOracleV1.md

 Edits the quorum required to forward cl data to River

-*Only callable by the adminstrator*
+*Modifying the quorum clears all the reporting data*

 #### Parameters